Student Parking Regulations

 - Students may not loiter in the parking lot at any time.
 Students must receive permission from the Dean's Office to go to the parking lot during the school day.

-- Students who use a personal vehicle to skip a class - either by sitting in the vehicle or using it to leave campus, or allow a classmate to do the same - will be subject to a suspension of the parking permit.
+- Students who use a personal vehicle to skip a class - either by sitting in the vehicle or using it to leave campus, or allow a classmate to do the same - will be subject to revocation of the parking permit.

-- The violation of any student parking regulation may result in the suspension or revocation of the student’s parking permit.
+- The violation of any student parking regulation may result in the revocation of the student’s parking permit.
 The permit fee is non-refundable, even if the permit is revoked.

 - Commercial motor vehicles, including trailers, are prohibited in parking lots.